isomerpages/mlaw-acd/_information-for-regulated-dealers/1-list-of-registered-dealers.md

 Click [here] to view the complete list of registered dealers* in Singapore as at DD MMM YYYY.

-Note:
+Note:<br>
-*Registered dealers are regulated by the Registrar of Regulated Dealers for compliance with measures to prevent regulated dealing from being used to facilitate money laundering or terrorism financing.
+* Registered dealers are regulated by the Registrar of Regulated Dealers for compliance with measures to prevent regulated dealing from being used to facilitate money laundering or terrorism financing.

-*If you are a dealer existing before 10 April 2019, you have a transition period of 6 months i.e. 9 October 2019 to receive your Certificate of Registration.
+* If you are a dealer existing before 10 April 2019, you have a transition period of 6 months i.e. 9 October 2019 to receive your Certificate of Registration.

-*If you have received In-Principle Approval but your organisation name does not appear on the list, you are required to pay the prescribed registration fees.
+* If you have received In-Principle Approval but your organisation name does not appear on the list, you are required to pay the prescribed registration fees.
 Please log in to [LicenceOne portal] to make your make of the registration fees.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}